rocky-linux/documentation/docs/books/lxd_server/06-profiles.md

 lxc exec rockylinux-test-9 bash
 ```

-Next, we are going to create a bash script in `/usr/local/sbin` called "static"
+Next, we are going to create a bash script in `/usr/local/sbin` called "static":

 ```
 vi /usr/local/sbin/static